osg-htc/networking/docs/mini-capability-host-tuning.md

 For storage changes use an Ansible playbook that sets `/sys/block/*/queue/scheduler` and any NUMA affinity settings.
 4. **Confirm successful apply**: On all hosts, run an audit to verify the expected changes are in place and collect JSON output to central logging:
    - `ansible data-transfer -m shell -a "sudo /usr/local/bin/fasterdata-tuning.sh --mode audit --json" -o > audit-outputs/<config>-audit.json`
 5. **Run synchronized WAN transfers**: Coordinate start times (within 1 minute) across sites and run the signed transfer jobs (GridFTP/FTS/XRootD) for the defined duration.
-Collect per-host and transfer-system logs.
+These runs may include additional synthetic/stress transfer flows (short-duration bursts or long-run sustained flows) specifically designed to stress storage and transfer subsystems while production transfers continue.
+Collect per-host, production, and transfer-system logs and note any service impact or throttling events.
 6. **Save tuned state**: After verification and before heavy testing, save the tuned state on each host:
    - `sudo /usr/local/bin/fasterdata-tuning.sh --save-state --label network-tuned`
 7. **Repeat for each configuration**: Restore baseline or apply the next configuration across all hosts and repeat steps 4–6.
 For restore between configs use `--restore-state` with the recorded baseline file or the appropriate saved-state file for that configuration.